piyushkumar6810/4i-labs/README.md

 #Vision System — Environmental Degradation Test

-## What this project does
+## Aim of the code

-This project tests how well an AI model can identify underwater objects when the camera conditions are bad — like murky water, deep water color changes, and low-light noise.
+This code tests how well an AI model can identify underwater objects when the camera conditions are bad — like murky water, deep water color changes, and low-light noise.
 It simulates what a real underwater robot camera would see and checks how much the AI struggles.